The concept of an alkaline diet has been around for many years.

 Imminent death sometimes works.

 If there is one thing I have learned about diets, it’s that unless faced with imminent death, everyone cheats.
-Most will deny they are cheating to your face, which, after some probing, I realised was caused by actual unconsciousness of binge eating.
+Most will deny they are cheating to your face, which, after some probing, I realized was caused by the actual unconsciousness of binge eating.
 Diet scientists are already aware of this and many a clinical trial is flawed to the core by cheating participants who lie.

 In June 2010, Cassie was once again affected by candida.
 She had done the diets, tried every probiotic yet invented.. she had even spent a very large sum at the famous Centre for digestive diseases in Sydney where she had a healthy faecal matter with its own new internal microbia introduced to her cleansed bowel.

 Radical, yes, but it does work for many people.
 However, $5000 later it had no effect on her.

 I mention this only to let you see that she was very, very determined to get well.
 One day she came across a site called Healing Naturally by Bee.
 Bee is a 80+ year old lady who had suffered for many years just as Cassie had.
 Like Cassie, she had embarked on a search for answers.

 What she discovered attracts over a million visits per month and she advocates what seems to be a very ‘non-alkaline’ diet that challenges the whole diet industry.

 Unnatural Carbohydrate Intake